srpss/angular-simple-example-project-forum/DOCUMENTATION.md

 ## What does react app do

 - Overall, you can create threads and post comments.
-With images
+With images (images should be required as a whole)
 - Authetnication - signin and signup
-- Guests can view threads
+- Guests can view threads/search.
+They cannot see profile or create threads/comments
-- forms have simple validation, some fields are required
+- forms have simple validation, some fields are required and need specific charater amount
-- errors are throwned in the console or navigation
+- errors are throwned in the console or appear at bottom right corner (part of the error handler)
 - you can search threads
-- you can view your profile
+- you can view your profile if you are authenticated